sasagawa888/eisl/README.md

 # Compile EISL by CUDA
 You can also compile EISL with nvcc(CUDA) instead of gcc.

-On linux terminal type "sudo make -f cudamake install"
+On linux terminal type "make -f cudamake" and "sudo make install"

 # Invoke editor
 edit function invoke Edlis editor.